republished from March 2016

 Sometimes he’ll leave his brain at work and complain about the mess around the house, not realizing how easy it can be to make you feel like a failure with his unintended insult.

 But one day you’ll get out of the shower and dry off while making a mental checklist of all you have left to do before you can fall into bed, and you’ll overhear him telling the children how lucky they are to have a mom that gives up so much for them.
-He’s a little bit jealous of all the attention they get from you, but mostly it’s because the women he works with tell him how much easier it is to go to work than be with their kids all of the time.
+He’s a little bit jealous of all the attention they get from you, but mostly he’s very proud they have you for a mother, because the women he works with tell him how much easier it is to go to work than be with their kids all of the time.

 And he looks around at the happy mess and realizes he’s hit the lottery.